dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[Using_DbSet_Local_to_query_tracked_entities_1](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Using_DbSet_Local_to_query_tracked_entities_1)]

 Notice that, unlike <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries?displayProperty=nameWithType>, `DbSet.Local` returns entity instances directly.
-An EntityEntry can, of course, always be obtained for the returned entity by calling <xref:System.Data.Entity.DbContext.Entry%2A?displayProperty=nameWithType>.
+An EntityEntry can, of course, always be obtained for the returned entity by calling <xref:System.Data.Entity.DbContext.Entry*?displayProperty=nameWithType>.

 ### The local view

-<xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> returns a view of locally tracked entities that reflects the current <xref:Microsoft.EntityFrameworkCore.EntityState> of those entities.
+<xref:Microsoft.EntityFrameworkCore.DbSet`1.Local?displayProperty=nameWithType> returns a view of locally tracked entities that reflects the current <xref:Microsoft.EntityFrameworkCore.EntityState> of those entities.
 Specifically, this means that:

 - `Added` entities are included.
 Note that this is not the case for normal EF Core queries, since `Added` entities do not yet exist in the database and so are therefore never returned by a database query.
 - `Deleted` entities are excluded.
 Note that this is again not the case for normal EF Core queries, since `Deleted` entities still exist in the database and so _are_ returned by database queries.